Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-setup-google-ai-studio.md

-# Set up Google AI Studio Authentication
+# How to Set up Google AI Studio Authentication

 This how-to guide shows you how to set up Google AI Studio Authentication for agent-ear.
 ## Prerequisites